chuks2274/ecommerce_final/src/components/__tests__/README.md

 This file defines the Redux store setup, slices, typed hooks, and a helper function for rendering React components with the Redux store in tests.
 It uses Redux Toolkit and React-Redux with TypeScript for type safety and maintainability.

 ## E-commerce Final Project
-This project is automatically deployed to [Vercel](https://vercel.com) using GitHub Actions.
+This project is automatically deployed to [Vercel](https://vercel.com) using GitHub Actions for continuous integration and deployment (CI/CD).

 ### Deployment Workflow
-On every push to the `main` branch:
+On every push to the `main` branch, the following steps occur:
-Runs tests and builds the project
+Run tests and build the project.
-If successful, deploys to Vercel using the Vercel CLI
+If tests and build succeed, deploy the latest build to Vercel using the Vercel CLI.

-### Secret Used
+### Deployment Details
+This project uses **two separate GitHub Actions workflows** for CI/CD:

+ `ci-pipeline.yml`
+Runs on **pushes and pull requests** to the `main` branch.
+It installs dependencies and runs all tests to ensure code quality.

+`vercel-deploy.yml`
+Runs on **pushes to the `main` or `master` branch**.
+It builds the project and deploys it to Vercel for production hosting.

- `VERCEL_TOKEN` — stored securely in GitHub Actions Secrets
+### GitHub Secrets Required
+To enable the deployment workflows, the following secrets must be added securely in your GitHub repository settings:
+`VERCEL_TOKEN` — Your personal Vercel access token.
+`VERCEL_ORG_ID` — Your Vercel organization ID.
+`VERCEL_PROJECT_ID` — Your Vercel project ID.

+These secrets are used by GitHub Actions to authenticate and interact with your Vercel project during deployment.